cabforum/smime/SBR.md

 <b>Note:</b> Email addresses may be listed in Subscriber Certificates using Rfc822Names in the subjectAltName extension or in Subordinate CA Certificates via Rfc822Names in permittedSubtrees within the Name Constraints extension.

 The CA's CP/CPS SHALL specify the procedures that the CA employs to perform this verification.
-CAs SHALL maintain a record of which domain validation method, including relevant BR or SBR version number, used to validate every domain or email address in issued Certificates.
+CAs SHALL maintain a record of which domain validation method, including relevant the relevant version number from the Baseline Requirements or S/MIME Baseline Requirements, used to validate every domain or email address in issued Certificates.

 Completed validations of Applicant authority may be valid for the issuance of multiple Certificates over time.
 In all cases, the validation SHALL have been initiated within the time period specified in the relevant requirement (such as Section 4.2.1 of this document) prior to Certificate issuance.
 ##### 3.2.2.2.1  Validating authority over email address via domain